davidtwco/rfcs/text/0000-build-std.md

 Rust users, there are a variety of use-cases which require the ability to re-build the standard library.

-Not all of these use cases will be supported initially or at all by build-std as proposed by this RFC.

-**TODO:** once the non-context parts of this RFC have been written, make it clear which motivations are relevant

-1. **Using the standard library with tier three targets and custom targets**
-  - There is no stable mechanism for using the standard library for a tier three target that does not ship a pre-built std.
-Similarly, custom targets (using target-spec-json) cannot use the standard library
-  - While it is common for these targets to not support the standard library, they should be able to use `core`
-  - These users are forced to use nightly and the unstable `-Zbuild-std` feature or third-party tools like [cargo-xbuild] (formerly [xargo])
+This RFC aims to support the following use cases:

-2. **Re-building the standard library with different codegen flags or profile** ([wg-cargo-std-aware#2])
+1. **Re-building the standard library with different codegen flags or profile** ([wg-cargo-std-aware#2])
  - Embedded users need to optimise aggressively for size, due to the limited space available on their target platforms, which can be achieved in Cargo by setting `opt-level = s/z` and `panic = "abort"` in their profile.
 However,